SAP-samples/frun-csa-policies-best-practices/README.md

 # How to obtain support
 Please report issues in Focused Run Advanced Configuration Monitoring using SAP's product support channels.
 For questions regarding the provided policies or scripts please use this [issue template](https://github.com/SAP/frun-csa-policies-best-practices/issues).

 # To-Do (upcoming changes)
 Updates will be provided monthly to cover security note checks.

 # License
-Copyright (c) 2019 SAP SE or an SAP affiliate company.
+Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE file](LICENSE).
+This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the LICENSE.